 For example, my company’s mission is:

 My company’s mission is to help our clients to get clarity and simplify their mission, message, and marketing so they can make the biggest impact in the marketplace.

 Get clear on your company’s mission and share in the comment section below.

 4. Your Calling

-Your calling includes who are you called to serve in the marketplace and identifies what problems your clients have and what solution your company provides.
+Your calling includes who you are called to serve in the marketplace and identifies what problems your clients have and what solution your company provides.
 It can also define how you are called to serve.

 A key scripture on calling is: